GrzegorzStary/Milestone1/readme.md

 #### Returning User
 - As a returning user, I want to see the location.
 - As a returning user, I want to easily contact the shop.
-- As a returning user, I want to see any changes to the prices.
-- As a returning user, I want to see any updates in drone market.
 - As a returning user, I want to find the drone shop on social media.

 #### Site Owner